 Munich is Germany’s 3rd largest city and it is absolutely incredible.
-Munich is the capital of Bavaria and home to centuries-old buildings and museums.
+Munich is the capital of Bavaria and is home to centuries-old buildings and museums.
 The city is well known for its annual Oktoberfest celebration and its many beer halls, including the famous Hofbräuhaus, founded back in 1589.
 A visit to the Altstadt aka Old Town alone is worth visiting Munich, in my opinion.
-The Altstadt is where you will find Marienplatz square jam packed with elaborate architecture and home to many landmarks, including Neo-Gothic Neues Rathaus (town hall) and the acclaimed glockenspiel show.
+The Altstadt is where you will find Marienplatz square jam-packed with elaborate architecture and home to many landmarks, including Neo-Gothic Neues Rathaus (town hall) and the acclaimed glockenspiel show.

 Family Friendly Hotels in Munich

 Citadines Arnulfpark Munich

 We stayed at Citadines Arnulfpark Munich last summer with 2 adults and 3 kids.
 We found our room large enough for us and were quite comfortable.
 There was a full kitchen, but we didn’t utilize it.
 There was a neat coffee machine in the lobby, and I just got my coffee there.
 It was nice to have our own room and put the kids in the living room on the pull-out sofa.

 Wifi was included in our rate, but not breakfast.

 The dryer takes a long time to dry down in the laundry room.
 Do not overload it.

 There was a large park with playground equipment behind the hotel.

 Public transportation was available right outside of the hotel.

 Augustiner Keller the largest beer garden in Munich.
 I don’t recall any of the food being that good, but this was an experience.
 You can eat at the restaurant located within or just hit the food window and grab food to take to a picnic table.
 The grab-in-go option is the much cheaper option.